VoltDB/volt-testcontainer/README.md

 ## Key Features
 - **VoltDB testcontainer API**: Set of APIs to use a given VoltDB image and load your procedures and test using Junit.
+- **Sample Database Procedures**: Custom procedures for initializing and interacting with the VoltDB database.
 - **Integration Tests**: A set of integration tests to validate the functionalities of VoltDB in a containerized setup.
-- **Database Procedures**: Custom procedures for initializing and interacting with the VoltDB database.
-- **Schema Management**: Schema definitions and management tailored for VoltDB.
-- **Utility Classes**: Helper classes for generating data and managing test cases.

 ## Installation and Setup
 ### Prerequisites
 - **Minimum Java Development Kit (JDK) 8**
 - **Maven**: For managing project dependencies and builds.
 - **Docker**: Required for containerizing the VoltDB instances.
+Access to VoltDB images.

 ### Steps
 1. Clone the repository: